bluebirz/bluebirz.github.io/_drafts/2025-github-actions.md

     We need project id, project number, pool id, provider id, and service account email.

-    The project number is required to authenticate to the provider of the pool, or we could see an error when authenticating.
+    > The project number (e.g. `projects/123456789/`) is required to authenticate to the provider of the pool, or we could see an error when authenticating.
+    {: .prompt-warning }

-1. checkout[^checkout] as the workflow can access and fetch the repo.
+1. checkout[^checkout] first and the workflow can access and fetch the repo.

     ```yaml
     steps: